 We have also entered into an arrangement with our non-controlling interest holder of Repauno, as part of the initial acquisition, whereby the non-controlling interest holder may receive additional payments contingent upon the achievement of certain conditions, not to exceed \$15.0 million.
 We will account for such amounts when and if such conditions are achieved.
-The contingency related to \$5.0 million of the total \$15.0 million was resolved during the year ended December 31, 2021.
+The contingency related to \$5.0 million of the total \$15.0 million was resolved during the nine-months ended September 30, 2021 (unaudited).
 The \$5.0 million payment was recorded as a payable and included in the cost of the asset acquisition.